Medical Imaging Research Project A H (11569.1)

 1. UC graduates are professional - use creativity, critical thinking, analysis and research skills to solve theoretical and real-world problems

 This unit will allow students to undertake a medical imaging research project that has been designed in the previously completed Medical Imaging Project Design H unit.
-Students will work independently to complete the project and write-up the outcomes.
+Students will work independently to complete and submit Chapters 1,2&3 of the project and data interpretation and analysis.
 Students will work closely with their supervisors.
-The project will be finalised in the unit 10019 Medical Imaging Research Project B H.
+The project will be finalised in the unit 11570 Medical Imaging Research Project B PG.

 Prerequisites10017 Medical Imaging Project Design H.